mateothegreat/k8-byexamples-icinga2/README.md

 > k8 by example -- straight to the point, simple execution.
 ``
-Deploy and zabbix will be up and running at http://zabbix.default.svc.cluster.local.
+Deploy and icinga will be up and running at http://icinga.default.svc.cluster.local.

 Still proxy'ing to get access to your cluster?!
 Take a poke at https://github.com/mateothegreat/k8-byexamples-openvpn, secure? dns? lan access? wat?